mblayman/mattlayman.com/content/django-riffs/2021-09-13-15-user-session-data.md

 and the session will expire after a given length of time.
 These characteristics make session IDs quite secure.

-Since sessions are secure
-and can uniquely identify a browser, what kind of data can we put in there?

 ## What Uses Sessions?

 Sessions can store all kinds of data,